RoostertailSoftware/ReadingPlanBuilder-app/README.md

 # Reading Plan Builder

 This quick app should create objects which can be used as a Reading Plan for another project.

-Possible output is JSON, csv, SQL Inserts, ...
+Possible outputs are:
+* JSON,
+* csv,
+* SQL Inserts